STUDY PLANNING & DESIGN:

 This guide is meant to aid the writing of an Institutional Review Board (IRB) proposal.
 An IRB is a committee that reviews research proposals in order to protect the rights and welfare of human research subjects.
 The members of an IRB evaluate the risks and benefits of your research, the treatment of your subject population, the soundness of your methodology, and the value of the knowledge you expect to contribute.
 Receiving IRB approval is a prerequisite to the publication of your study in a peer-reviewed journal (such as the Annals of Emergency Dispatch and Response).

-So, what are these critical components of a proposal?
-To answer this question, an effective and persuasive IRB proposal should possess or reflect:
+What are these critical components of such a proposal?
+An effective and persuasive IRB proposal should possess or reflect:

 - Actionable and specific research objectives